rollbar/rollbar-gem/README.md

   end
 end

-# You can add the middleware to your application, for ex:
+# You can add the middleware to your application, for example:

 class App < Sinatra::Base
   use Rollbar::Middleware::Sinatra